scholarslab/scholarslab.github.io/collections/_posts/2018-10-16-henry-rulez.md

 - Digital Humanities
 - Announcements
 ---
 Henry is a good dog.
+Here I am, drafting more text... gonna leave this tab open and come back later, type some more stuff after going to my next meeting...